simeononsecurity/simeononsecurity.ch/content/other/ultimate-xnet-connectivity-guide/index.en.md

 ---
 **XNET Carrier Offload Guide**

->**Disclaimer:** As of writing this, I'm considered to be an XNET Insider.
+>**Disclaimer:** *As of writing this, I'm considered to be an XNET Insider.
 Nothing you read here should be considered financial advice or to be speculative on the token price.
-This article is of my own writing and is not to be considered to be "official" by any means.
+This article is of my own writing and is not to be considered to be "official" and isn't considered to be an endorsement by "XNET" by any means.*

 ## Introduction
 In the rapidly evolving world of telecommunications, **Wi-Fi offloading** is becoming increasingly crucial as a method to alleviate network congestion and improve user experience.
 This guide delves into the **XNET Carrier Offload system**, explaining how it integrates with existing cellular networks to provide seamless connectivity.
 By employing **Wi-Fi Passpoint technology**, XNET helps carriers manage data traffic more effectively, thus enhancing service quality and reducing operational costs.